DanielEms2/VBA-Docs/outlook/Concepts/Electronic-Business-Cards/using-events-with-automation.md

 ## Initialize the Declared Object

-Before the procedure will run, you must connect the declared object (in this example,  `myOlApp`) with the **pplication** object.
+Before the procedure will run, you must connect the declared object (in this example,  `myOlApp`) with the **Application** object.
 If you declared the object in a class module named `EventClassModule`, then you can use the following code in any module.

 ```vb
 Dim myClass as New EventClassModule